appacademy/jump-start/jumpstart-files/part3/iterators_readings.md

 ## Introduction

 Iterators are loops of a fixed length.
-With while loops, we do something while some condition is met.
+Using while loops, we do something while some condition is met.
 With iterators, we'll just do something N times.
 These methods can be useful when we know beforehand the number of necessary iterations.

 ---
 ## `#times`